apache/incubator-graphar/CONTRIBUTING.rst

 Github Actions will run our test suite against different environments.
 We care about quality, so your PR won't be merged until all tests pass.

-Discussing and Keeping your Pull Request updated
+Discussing and keeping your Pull Request updated
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You will probably get feedback or requests for changes to your pull request.